-- H the shadow economy size
+H - the shadow economy size

-- C the number of countries in the sample (cross sections)
+C - the number of countries in the sample (cross sections)

-- T the point of time
+T - the point of time

 The main advantage of the operational indicator over the weighted index is that here the "weights" are set by the market itself.
 And we do not need to consider separate components.

-To evaluate 'E' for the sample of the 55 countries we used shadow economy estimates obtained by applying Physical Input (electricity) method to initial measures from Schneider (2003), Schneider (2000), and Eilat and Zinnes (2000) (see appendix 2).
+To evaluate 'E' (see Table 2 for empirical results) for the sample of the 55 countries we used shadow economy estimates obtained by applying Physical Input (electricity) method to initial measures from Schneider (2003), Schneider (2000), and Eilat and Zinnes (2000) (see appendix 2).
 Before assessing 'E' the shadow economy estimates in percent of official GDP are brought to percent of total GDP format (as it appears in equation 4).